-The image is intended to filter incoming Nginx HTTP/HTTP(s) requests to the server and contains the following components:
+The image is intended to filter incoming Nginx HTTP(s) requests to the server and contains the following components:

 - Nginx latest version (Stable);